Example: Audio Transcription

 The outputs

 field contains a list of output files generated by the job.
-Each output is described by a type, a name, and a URL where the file can be downloaded.
-Congrats, you just used the HTTP API!
+Each output is described by a type and a URL where the file can be downloaded.